Understanding Cryptocurrency in Simple Words

 What Is Cryptocurrency?

 At its core, cryptocurrency is digital money.
-Unlike regular currency, such as dollars or euros, cryptocurrencies exist only in digital form, there are no physical coins or bills.
-Think of it as money stored in a smartphone rather than a wallet.
+Unlike regular currency, such as the Pakistani Rupee (PKR), cryptocurrencies exist only in digital form—there are no physical coins or bills.
+They are controlled by blockchain technology rather than central authorities like banks or governments.

 Examples of Cryptocurrencies